ibexa/documentation-user/docs/content_management/translate_content.md

 If no translation providers are configured in the system, or [the providers are disabled](#manage-translation-services-and-language-pairs), the checkbox is inactive.
 If only one provider exists in the system, there is a checkbox, but no drop-down list.
-When there are more than 4 translation services configured in the system, a search field appears in the drop-down list.
+When there are more than four translation services configured in the system, a search field appears in the drop-down list.

 4\.
 Click **Open side-by-side**.